chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

    don't!

 1. <b>Account for other contributions.</b> Fair Share should be only one part of what companies contribute to Open Source.
+Some already contribute financially.
 Two other major components are employee time spent on Open Source projects, and gifts-in-kind (Fastly donating PyPI bandwidth is the best example).
 We need a robust reporting framework to factor in these contributions to the overall picture.

 1. <b>Frame the aggregates in terms of [GDP](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD)</b>.
 The best way